Connecting with nature starts with a searching eye for detail

 The importance of “Nature Connection” in our lives

-Years of nature deficit studies, shared experiences and conversations with guests on our Nature Bound tours, have highlighted the importance of “nature connection” to us all, today, in our hours of pandemic lock-down and closure.
+Years of nature deficit studies, shared experiences and conversations with guests on our Nature Bound tours, have highlighted the importance of “nature connection” to us all, highlighted too by the hours of pandemic lock-down and closure in recent years.

 Indeed, nature also relies on our personal and collective understanding in many ways.